 Heritage Trust Fund

 The Heritage Trust Fund (HTF) is a state program that provides matching funds for the preservation of properties listed in the National Register of Historic Places or the Register of Historic Kansas Places.
 The HTF reimburses expenses for projects that preserve or restore historic properties.
 Qualifying expenses include professional fees and construction costs.
-Properties owned by the state or federal governments are not eligible, but those owned by local governments, private individuals, non-profit, and for-profit entities qualify.
-Individual grant awards may not exceed $100,000 and must be matched by the grant recipient.
+Properties owned by the state or federal governments are not eligible, but those owned by local governments, private individuals, non-profits, and for-profit entities qualify.
+Individual grant awards may not exceed $100,000 and must be matched by the grant recipient (80/20%).
 Yearly grant rounds are highly competitive.

 Informational HTF grant workshops are held each year to provide applicants with step-by-step instruction on filling out the HTF grant application.
 See the HTF Workshops page for more information.